hendricksonsarahl/voluntr/SETUP.md

 	```
 	npm run build
 	```
-	This command will generate updated bundles, and then start watching for changes to source files, which then trigger a new build. **Whenever you plan to work with JavaScript or CSS code, you should begin by running this command and leaving its terminal window open and running in the background.**
+	This command will generate updated bundles, and then start watching for changes to source files, which then trigger a new build. **Important:** Whenever you plan to work with JavaScript or CSS code, you should begin by running this command and leaving its terminal window open and running in the background.

 ## 6. Testing
 ### Python